su-ntu-sctp/ai-3.5-data-structures-and-algorithms-p2/lesson.md

 ### Bubble Sort

 Bubble Sort is the simplest sorting algorithm.
 It repeatedly compares adjacent elements and swaps them if they are in the wrong order.
-After each pass, the largest element “bubbles up” to the end of the list.
+After each pass, the largest element "bubbles up" to the end of the list.

 - **Concept:** Repeatedly compare adjacent pairs and swap if needed.
 - **Time Complexity:** O(n²) — because of nested loops.